Subscribe to our blog to get articles delivered directly to your inbox

 orchid-life-cycle-potted-2

-Although we grow orchids locally, most of our Phalaenopsis orchids come from Europe or Asia.
+Although we grow orchids locally, most of our Phalaenopsis orchids originally come from Europe or Asia.
 They start out as tissue cultures, which are the results of a crossing between two different parent varieties.
 These crossings are made by a breeder.

 This part of the orchid life cycle takes a long time, but it’s worth the wait!

-2. The Orchid Graduates to the Greenhouse
+1. The Orchid Graduates to the Greenhouse

 orchid-lifecycle-greenhouse